mediabrix/mediabrix-ios-sdk/README.md

 # MediaBrix-iOS
-## With the release of iOS SDK version 1.8.0.050, MediaBrix has changed the method of integration to use delegation for callbacks and initialization.
+## MediaBrix has changed the method of integration to use delegation for callbacks and initialization.
 Please review "Initialization" and "SDK Delegate Methods" sections below for updated procedures.
+## Please see "Testing / Release Settings" section for new guidelines on testing and deploying your integration.

 ![Cocoapods](https://img.shields.io/badge/pod-1.8.0.050-blue.svg)